isomerpages/singapore-customs-old/_businesses/08-certificates-of-origin/08a-certificates-of-origin.md

 A Certificate of Origin (CO) helps to attest the origin of goods.
 There are two types of COs, namely ordinary COs and preferential COs.

+With effect from 1 May 2020, China has implemented full electronic transmission of Preferential Certificate of Origin (PCO) for acceptance on goods from Singapore under the Electronic Origin Data Exchange System (EODES).
+To assist your customers in China to enjoy a seamless clearance of the goods, exporters and their appointed declaring agents/freight forwarders are encouraged to leverage on the International Connectivity Preferential Certificate of Origin (IC PCO) service on Networked Trade Platform (NTP).
+More information on how you could sign up for the IC PCO service can be found in [Notice 18/2019] (/news-and-media/notices/2019-10-15-N.pdf) under News and Media > Notices.

 ## What is an ordinary Certificate of Origin?

 An ordinary CO, also known as a non-preferential CO, is a trade document that helps to identify the origin of the good.